Kerry McKee, LCSW

 Therapy Customized for You

-My approach to therapy is tailored to each client.
-I blend different but complementary approaches together to find the most effective approach for you.
+My approach to therapy is tailored to each client, blending complementary modalities to find the most effective approach for you.
 I infuse all of my work with a somatically-oriented approach, helping you access the wisdom of your body and emotions.
-Some of our work together may be more highly focused on the resolution of traumas and developing new, more positive beliefs about yourself & the world.
+Some of our work together may be focused on the resolution of traumas and developing new, more positive beliefs about yourself & the world.
 Some of our work together may be skills-based - developing new coping strategies, communications skills, nervous system regulation techniques, anxiety management practices, and other helpful tools.
-Or we may explore the pathway to deeper soul-work and supporting any spiritual practices you're already engaged in or seeking to root more deeply with.
-For some issues, I may incorporate an approach informed by coaching – more goal-oriented and time-limited.
-You can read more below about the different modalities I use.
+Or we may explore the pathway to deeper soul-work and supporting spiritual practices you're already engaged in or seeking to root more deeply with.
+Both in my office or outdoors in nature, we may do ecotherapy-focused work, guiding you to find a source of deep belonging, coherency, peace, and mentorship from the Earth.